dobsondev/dobsondev-shortcodes/tags/1.0/readme.txt

 eg. [relatedPost post="1; 2; 3; 4"]

 This shortcode will create a small slideshow of related posts wherever you put it.
 Note that you must enter the post ID's yourself, as this shortcode will not automatically index and display related posts for you.
 Although this is more work it has a significantly smaller load time than plugins which do automatically index them for you.
 I would recommend this to people who run their own personal blogs with fewer articles.
 The slideshow is made using only CSS and jQuery.

+Please note that this shortcode should only be used on posts, NOT pages.
+It will cause pages to hang.

 == Installation ==